NuITTake/gpdc-dynamodb/README.md

 - Web-Client caching
 - Web-Server caching

-_This solution is not not recommended for applications with cache busting needs are under a few seconds._
+_This solution is not not recommended for applications with cache busting needs under a few seconds._

 ## Prerequisites